A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Bonded Goods (B/G)

-Bonded goods are dutiable landed imports stored under the supervision of customs authorities in bonded warehouses.
-Bonded goods are usually released for re-export or to the importer upon assessment and payment of elements such as import duties, taxes, and other charges.
+Bonded goods are dutiable goods, but where the duty has not been paid.
+They are typically stored under the supervision of customs authorities in bonded warehouses.
+Bonded goods are usually released for export or to the consignee upon assessment and payment of elements such as import duties, taxes, and other charges.

 Bonded Warehouses

-A bonded warehouse is a secure location, usually a building, where goods with duty to be paid may be stored before that payment has been made.
+A bonded warehouse is a secure location where goods with duty to be paid may be stored before that payment has been made.

 Bunker Adjustment Factor (BAF)